Landscape Research Networks (LRNs) are networks of landscape researchers and practitioners, joined together by a common geographical region or theme.

 - communicate information about tenders for third-party funds and potential cooperation partners.

-The group have an upcoming conference entitled Landscapes for Future?
+The group held a conference entitled Landscapes for Future?
 Landscapes and Socio-Ecological Transformations on 14th to 17th September 2022 at the University of Kassel.
-More information can be found on their website.
+A keynote speaker was LRG’s Trustee, Vanesa Castán Broto.
+A short report on the event can be found here.
+Information on future events and how to get involved can be found on their website.

 The Maghreb Landscape Research Network aims to bring together landscape researchers and practitioners from countries across North Africa covering Tunisia, Morocco and Algeria.
 Lead by one of Trustees, Marouen Hedhie [link], the group’s purpose is to identify and raise awareness of local landscape issues in the region, and to explore themes common to these interconnected landscapes.